cbpark/ptc-cluster/docs/specification.md

 Each compute node has quite a number of CPU cores, 24 to 72 cores with clock speeds of 2.2 GHz to 2.6 GHz.
 The total accumulated number of CPU cores of all the compute node is 952.
 The hyper-threading of CPU is disabled for all nodes.
 Each node has more than 128 GB memory.

-To see the detailed information of compute nodes, run
+To see the detailed information of the compute nodes, run

 ``` no-highlight
 scontrol show nodes